adobe/aem-project-archetype/README.md

 * Adobe Public Maven Repository in maven settings, see [Knowledge Base](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html) article for details.

 For a list of supported AEM versions of previous archetype versions, see [historical supported AEM versions](VERSIONS.md).

+## Notes

+If the archetype is executed in interactive mode the first time properties with default values can't be changed (see [ARCHETYPE-308](https://issues.apache.org/jira/browse/ARCHETYPE-308) for more details).
+The value can be changed when the property confirmation at the end is denied and the questionnaire gets repeated, or by passing the parameter in the command line (e.g.
+`-DincludeExamples=n`).

+When running on Windows and generating the dispatcher configuration, you should be running in an elevated command prompt or the Windows Subsystem for Linux (see [#329](https://github.com/adobe/aem-project-archetype/issues/329)).